tmorrell/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-> ## Home Directory Variation
->
-> The home directory path will look different on different operating systems.
-> On Linux it may look like `/home/nelle`,
-> and on Windows it will be similar to `C:\Documents and Settings\nelle` or
-> `C:\Users\nelle`.
-> (Note that it may look slightly different for different versions of Windows.)
-> In future examples, we've used Mac output as the default - Linux and Windows
-> output may differ slightly, but should be generally similar.
-{: .callout}

 To understand what a "home directory" is,
 let's have a look at how the file system as a whole is organized.
 For the
 sake of example, we'll be